subrat-mishra/MedSam_Pneumonia/README.md

 # MedSam_Pneumonia
-This is a project for the Chest X-Ray Image Classification - Pneumonia.
+This is a project for the Chest X-Ray Image Classification - Pneumonia, submitted in partial fulfillment of the requirements for the degree of Master of Technology in Computer Science and Engineering

 The goal of this project is to classify chest X-ray images into two classes: normal and pneumonia.
 This code can be applied to any medical image classification task.
 It leverages MedSAM model. https://github.com/bowang-lab/MedSAM

 ## Dataset